 Step 5: Correct mistakes

 I suggest you go through the index afterwards to correct any issues that you may notice.
-A basic example are multiple indexed entries that refer to the same type of information, e.g. advertisement, Advertisement, and Ads.
+A basic example is multiple indexed entries that refer to the same type of information, e.g. advertisement, Advertisement, and Ads.

 Correcting mistakes is easy.
 Jump to the location in the document that you want to modify, and simply modify it in text (the XE part).
 This changes the marked entry.